weetmuts/beak/README.md

-You can have separate configurations your Work, your Media, your Archive, your Home directory etc.  If you use S3 you can have separate passwords for the remote storage locations to create safety barriers.
+You can have separate configurations your Work, your Media, your Archive, your Home directory etc.  If you use S3 you can have separate passwords for the remote _storage locations_ to create safety barriers.

-You can have different _keep_ configurations for all _backup_ locations.
+You can have different _keep_ configurations for all _storage locations_.
 Your local backup can be kept at a minimum and if you are using btrfs it can use snapshots.

 You can move your work between computers using beak.
 A typical use case for me is: